 The numerous statuettes of young boys and girls that were found at the sanctuary (dating to the second half of the 4th century B.C.) indicate that during this period, Artemis mainly appeared as the goddess of labor and child protector, which is why she is called Locheia and quite often she is identified with Eileithyia, the goddess of confinement.
 Parents dedicated statuettes of young children probably as thank-offerings for successful childbirth or children's recovery from an illness.
 This dedication aimed to set their children under the constant supervision and protection of the goddess.
 Apart from their garments, women also dedicated their children's garments to Artemis.

 Besides a religious center, the sanctuary was also a place of education.
 During this period, the children that served the goddess were trained to contribute to the well-being of society as active citizens.
-They wear their everyday clothes, a chiton or a himation and they hold in their hands an animal, a bird or an object, possibly one of their favorite toys.
+They wear their everyday clothes, a chiton or a himation and hold an animal, a bird or an object, possibly one of their favorite toys, in their hands.

+End of 4th century B.C. (around 320 B.C.)
 Marble statue of a girl.
-End of 4th century B.C. (around 320 B.C.)
-She is wearing a long pleated chiton, girded high under breast, and himation which is held in place by the left hand.
+She is wearing a long pleated chiton, girded high under her breast, and himation, which is held in place by the left hand.
 She smiles innocently and holds a hare at the 'nest' formed by the himation.

 End of 4th century B.C.
 Marble statue of a nude boy.
 His himation is over his bent left arm.
 He holds a bird and a ball.
 He has a wreath on his hair.

 Statuettes of boys and girls as offerings to Goddess Artemis.

 Statuette of an infant as an offering to Goddess Artemis.